only search B.P. Lama Jyotisha

 IMO this custom = absolutely the height of superstition, and cannot possibly produce the least advantage in the quest to transform ignorance into wisdom.

-Genuine karma = obligatory actions which have been designed by the spirit to enforce, through repetition of the lesson, an awareness of the relationship between thoughts and actions.
+Genuine karma = obligatory actions which have been designed by the spirit to enforce, through repetition of the lesson-gift, an awareness of the relationship between thoughts and actions.
 Karma is a purposeful system which facilitates the conversion of ignorance into wisdom.

-Yet supposedly educated persons often ask whether the kumbh-vivah "puja" will resolve forecast marriage challenges.
+Yet supposedly educated persons often ask whether the kumbh-vivah puja will resolve forecast marriage challenges.

-The answer is, no it will not.
-Nor will dancing in a counterclockwise circle with 108 strips of red fabric tied to one's head (a popular "remedy" for Kuja Dosha, Kala Sarpa Yoga, and various other "curses"!)
 Nor will wearing a ring of a certain gemstone, set in the metal form of a snake.
 Nor will any other act of sympathetic magic which is intended to run away from karma rather than work through it.

-IMO there is no harm in doing puja of any type, so long as one understands that by performing the ritual one's power has not been usurped by outside agencies (deities, naga, spirits, a guru or the pujari).
-The power to change lies within the power to understand, and the power to understand is a part of conscious acceptance of the path as one finds it.
+IMO there is no harm in doing puja of any type, so long as one understands that by performing the ritual one's power has not been usurped by outside agencies (deities, naaga, spirits, aguru or the pujari).

 • If a puja shall be performed, that is lovely, but the puja can only confirm one's intention to make the necessary inner changes in attitude.